AngusK-rmit/digital-writing-folio/readings.md

 <p>Looking at the collection I found a game called Kentucky Route Zero.
 Having played it a little before starting this class I was confused seeing in this collection.
 What makes this game different from the others?
 Is this different from 'other' walking sims?
 The definintion of E-lit seems to be getting more muddled and messy.
 I liken it to paint melting into each other on the canvas.
 But I do love the game and I could use it as inspiration for my own project.
 <p/>

+# Wednesday 19th questions

+- What elements of the works ("Taroko Gorge", "The Gathering Cloud", "First Draft of the Revolution", and "Shade") do you read?
+- How are those elements meaningful?
+- How are the works read differently from print literature?
+- How is electronic literature different from print literature?
+- What are the qualities of the works we might consider as qualities of electronic literature?